-Deductible is a common term you’ll hear as you learn about car insurance.
+"Deductible" is a common term you’ll hear as you learn about car insurance.

 A deductible is the amount you’ll pay out of pocket for repairs before your insurance company steps in to cover the rest.
 You’ll choose a deductible amount when purchasing your car insurance and that’ll be the agreed upon amount you’ll pay in the event of an accident.

 Do you always have to pay a deductible?
 Nope!
 In fact, you’ll typically only have to pay a deductible if you have comprehensive or collision insurance.
-Here’s some more info about deductibles, including some specific instances you might run into paying one.
+Here’s some more info about deductibles, including some specific instances you might run into when paying one.

 If you need a tow or if you accidentally locked your keys in the car, we’re just a phone call away.
 Find out more about our 24/7 Emergency Roadside Assistance and learn how this coverage can give you peace of mind.

+Ask your insurance company about discounts.
+Many companies offer discounts for simple efforts, like paying your bill in full, bundling your policies or for having a good driving record.
 Be sure to ask your agent about all the discounts you qualify for with American Family Insurance.

 Ready to take the plunge and get your first car insurance policy?
 With American Family Insurance, we’re 100% focused on helping you protect what matters most.
 You’ll get: